POZHILANVD/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

-Name: MUKESH R
+Name: POZHILAN.V.D
-Register Number: 23006020
+Register Number: 23013442
 Experiment1: Study of basic digital IC s and verification of truth tables for different logic gates realization
 AIM:
 To study about the different digital IC’s and to verify the truth table in Quartus for the basic logic gates using Verilog programming.